Tawnygoody/MS2-World-of-Rugby/README.md

         related to what the company offers.
         - Game page background must be in keeping with the game, but should not detract from the game cards or distract the user.
         - All images must be of sound enough quality, so they can scale according to different device sizes, without pixelating.
+    - #### Audio
+        - On the game page the user has the option to turn on sound effects.
+The background music is used during the Rugby World Cup, so is in keeping with what the website is offering.
+        - In game audio (flip sound & match sound) can be heard over the background music and does not get drowned out.
+        - Victory / game over audio adds further to the user experience.

 ## Skeleton